nageshram/DispatchLoadBalancer/README.md

-# Dispatch Load Balancer - Spring Boot Application
+# Dispatch Load Balancer - Spring Boot Backend Application

-This project is a Spring Boot application designed to optimize the allocation of delivery orders to a fleet of vehicles based on their locations.
+This project is a Spring Boot Backend application designed to optimize the allocation of delivery orders to a fleet of vehicles based on their locations.
 The application minimizes the total travel distance while considering vehicle capacities and order priorities.

 ---